mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Morning: 5-15 minutes of basic mobility (of your choice) to loosen up for the day.

 Drive to the track (whatever track you like)
 10 minutes easy jogging.
 6x 100 strides, Ideally @ a touch SLOWER than 5k speed.
 Yes, these are pretty slow.
 Goal is to warm up.
 100 meter EASY jog between each.
 Then...
 200 meters @ what you think you might hold for a 5k.
 Walk 200-400 meters.
-Bathroom, tighten shoes, water, ect.
+Bathroom, tighten shoes, water, etc.

 5k "Time Trial" We'll set goal lap splits and K splits on the 29th or 30th.
 Ideally this will be a bit SLOWER than a true Time trial.

 5 minutes walking.
 Then 10 minutes EASY jogging to cool down.

 ### NOTES